Facebook civil rights audit urges ‘mandatory’ algorithmic bias detection

-In a sweeping report critical of Facebook’s progress toward civil rights, an independent review found the company’s efforts to detect algorithmic bias are falling dangerously short and leave users vulnerable to manipulation.
+When it comes to Facebook’s progress on civil rights issues, an independent review found the company’s efforts to detect algorithmic bias fall dangerously short and leave users vulnerable to manipulation.

-According to an independent audit of the company’s policies and practices that the company released today, the company’s efforts to detect algorithm bias remain primarily in pilot projects being conducted by a handful of teams.
-The authors of the report, civil rights attorneys Laura Murphy and Megan Cacace, note that the company is increasingly reliant on artificial intelligence for such chores as predicting which ads users might click on and weeding out harmful content.
+According to the audit released earlier today, Facebook’s efforts to detect algorithmic bias remain primarily in pilot projects conducted by only a handful of teams.
+The authors of the report, civil rights attorneys Laura Murphy and Megan Cacace, note that the company is increasingly reliant on artificial intelligence for such tasks as predicting which ads users might click on and weeding out harmful content.

-But these tools, as well as other tentative efforts by Facebook in such areas as diversity on its AI teams, much go further and faster given its platform’s vulnerability, the report says.
-While the group looked uniquely at Facebook during its two-year review, the call to step up efforts against algorithmic bias raises an issue that any company embracing AI must likely address.
+But these tools, as well as other tentative efforts Facebook has made in areas like diversity of its AI teams, must go much further and faster, the report says.
+While the group looked uniquely at Facebook during its two-year review, any company embracing AI would do well to look at algorithmic bias issues.

 “Facebook has an existing responsibility to ensure that the algorithms and machine learning models that can have important impacts on billions of people do not have unfair or adverse consequences,” the report says.
-“The Auditors think Facebook needs to approach these issues with a greater sense of urgency.
+“The Auditors think Facebook needs to approach these issues with a greater sense of urgency.”

-The timing of the report is awkward.
-It comes just as Facebook finds itself the target of one of the largest boycotts it has ever faced.
-The “Stop Hate for Profit” campaign has convinced more than 300 advertisers to halt spending on Facebook unless it takes bolder steps against racism, misogyny, and disinformation on its network.
+The report comes as Facebook faces a historic advertising boycott.
+The “Stop Hate for Profit” campaign is backed by more than 396 advertisers, who have halted spending on the platform to demand Facebook take bolder steps against racism, misogyny, and disinformation.

-Earlier this week, Facebook CEO Mark Zuckerberg met with civil rights groups but insisted they would not cave into financial pressure.
-That left attendees feeling disappointed with the response.
+Earlier this week, Facebook CEO Mark Zuckerberg met with civil rights groups but insisted his company would not respond to financial pressure, leaving attendees disappointed.

-The report arrives on the heels of that meeting.
-And in a blog post, Facebook COO Sheryl Sandberg sought to score some points for being the “first social media company to undertake an audit of this kind.”
-She also nodded toward the timing of a report that was commissioned two years ago.

-Still, the post’s title sought to emphasize Facebook’s view that it is fighting the good fight: “Making Progress on Civil Rights – But Still a Long Way to Go.”
+In a blog post, COO Sheryl Sandberg sought to score points by claiming Facebook is the “first social media company to undertake an audit of this kind.”
+She also nodded toward the timing of the report, which was commissioned two years ago.
+Her post — “Making Progress on Civil Rights — But Still a Long Way to Go” — emphasized Facebook’s view that it is fighting the good fight.

 “There are no quick fixes to these issues — nor should there be,” Sandberg wrote.
 “This audit has been a deep analysis of how we can strengthen and advance civil rights at every level of our company — but it is the beginning of the journey, not the end.
 What has become increasingly clear is that we have a long way to go.
 As hard as it has been to have our shortcomings exposed by experts, it has undoubtedly been a really important process for our company.
 We would urge companies in our industry and beyond to do the same.”

-The authors, while highlighting many of Facebook’s internal efforts, were less complimentary.
+The authors, while noting many of Facebook’s internal efforts, were less complimentary.

-“Many in the civil rights community have become disheartened, frustrated and angry after years of engagement where they implored the company to do more to advance equality and fight discrimination, while also safeguarding free expression,” the authors wrote.
+“Many in the civil rights community have become disheartened, frustrated, and angry after years of engagement where they implored the company to do more to advance equality and fight discrimination, while also safeguarding free expression,” the authors wrote.

-The report dissects Facebook’s work on civil rights accountability, elections and census, content moderation, diversity and advertising.
+The report dissects Facebook’s work on civil rights accountability, elections, census, content moderation, diversity, and advertising.
 But it also gives special attention to the subject of algorithmic bias.

-The authors highlighted Facebook’s Responsible AI (RAI) efforts.
-That is led by a team of “ethicists, social and political scientists, policy experts, AI researchers and engineers focused on understanding fairness and inclusion concerns associated with the deployment of AI in Facebook products.”
+The authors highlighted Facebook’s Responsible AI (RAI) efforts, led by a team of “ethicists, social and political scientists, policy experts, AI researchers, and engineers focused on understanding fairness and inclusion concerns associated with the deployment of AI in Facebook products.”

 Part of that RAI work involves developing tools and resources that can be used across the company to ensure AI fairness.
 To date, the group has developed a “four-pronged approach to fairness and inclusion in AI at Facebook.”